Modern Machine Learning for LHC Physicists: Classification

 We consistently omit the arguments $x$ and $\theta$ which we included in Sec.~\ref{sec:basics_deep_multi}.
-If we take into account that every jet or event has to either signal or background, $p_S + p_B =1$, this is just the cross entropy given in Eq.\eqref{eq:def_ce_class}, but derived as a likelihood loss for classification networks.
+Comparing this loss to the definition of the information entropy in Eq.\eqref{eq:entropy} motivates the alternative name \textsl{cross entropy} for this loss.
+It becomes even simpler when we take into account that every jet or event has to either signal or background, $p_S + p_B =1$.
 Looking back at Eq.\eqref{eq:kl_twofold} this simple form of the classification loss tells us that we made the right choice of KL-divergence.

 To mimic the training procedure, we can do variation calculus to describe the minimization of the loss with respect to $\theta$,

 We then replace $p_B = 1 - p_S$ and do a variation with respect to the $\theta$-dependent model distribution